gvwilson/thirdbit/advice.md

 1. Make every mistake a lesson.

-1. Remember that no lesson survives first contact with learners...
+1. Remember that no lesson survives first contact with learners…

-1.  ...that every lesson is too short from the teacher's point of view and too long from the learner's...
+1.  …that every lesson is too short from the teacher's point of view and too long from the learner's…

-1.  ...and that nobody will be more excited about the lesson than you are.
+1.  …and that nobody will be more excited about the lesson than you are.

 ## Supervising Undergraduate Software Projects